 ・Since the data is entered using Excel, if you want to check the data integrity before updating the database, you need to have Excel perform the check function.

-・The dbSheetClient Server Version utilizes this feature to do duplication checks for the database, so duplication checks are realized automatically by dbSheetClient.
+・The dbSheetClient Server component utilizes this feature to do duplication checks for the database, so duplication checks are realized automatically by dbSheetClient.

-Concurrency Control is equipped as a standard feature of the Server Version.
+・Concurrency Control is equipped as a standard feature of the Server component.
 Optimistic Concurrency Control is set as a default in web system.
 Of course, the Pessimistic Concurrency Control is available, too.

 dbSheetClient is a non-programming type development tool.
 Therefore, it is necessary to understand the idea and the structure of the tool.
 Also, Excel is a prerequisite to develop a system with this tool, which requires the developer to understand Excel.